GuillaumeJasmin/redux-crud-manager/README.md

-Redux CRUD Manager
+Redux CRUD Manager - v1 alpha
 ===================

 [v0.4 docs](docs/v0.4/README.md)

-# Keep your redux store synced with your server.
+## Keep your redux store synced with your server.

 Redux CRUD Manager provide a simple way to sync your redux store with your remote server.
 No more need to write actions and reducer to update your store.

-What precisely each manager ?

-* It use CRUD pattern
+* CRUD pattern
-* update your data localy (redux store)
-* update your data localy AND sync at the same time to your remote server
-* update your data localy, and save few moment later to your remote server
+* update local data and sync with remote server when you want
-* indicate loading process to the user (for example with a loader).
-No need to manually set a ```isLoading``` flag.
-* fetch your data and use local data (redux) if resource are already fetched.
+* update local data only
+* metadata for pending action

 Reudx Crud Manager do not include any library around redux, and do not provide any UI component.
 It only provide actions and reducer.

-# Documentation:
+## Documentation

 * [Configuration](#configuration)
 * [Simple Example](#simple-example)